bistri/screensharing-extensions/chrome-screensharing-extension/README.md

 This extension is designed to allow the screen sharing feature for applications developped with the Bistri JS Library

-**Clone this extension and open the `manifest.json`:**

-* line 2: modify the name attribute
-* line 15-20: set all domains allowed to use this extension

 =

 You can test this extension on Bistri Conference Demo: